Hive (HIVE) Price Hits $0.22

-Hive (HIVE) traded 5.9% lower against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on June 26th.
-One Hive coin can now be bought for approximately $0.22 or 0.00000358 BTC on exchanges.
-During the last week, Hive has traded up 3.4% against the U.S. dollar.
-Hive has a total market capitalization of $109.42 million and approximately $3.76 million worth of Hive was traded on exchanges in the last 24 hours.
+Hive (HIVE) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 15:00 PM ET on June 29th.
+One Hive coin can now be bought for $0.22 or 0.00000360 BTC on popular cryptocurrency exchanges.
+Hive has a market capitalization of $109.99 million and $1.62 million worth of Hive was traded on exchanges in the last day.
+During the last seven days, Hive has traded down 6.6% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.